durbanlegend/thag_rs/README.md

 --end   (-E)    for specifying any summary or final logic to run after the loop.
 ```

-Note: In general if you are planning to pipe Rust output, it's probably a good idea to use `writeln!(io::stdout())`,
+Note: This is a Rust issue not a `thag_rs` issue, but in general if you are planning to pipe Rust output, it's probably a good idea to use `writeln!(io::stdout())`,
 rather than `println!`, since at time of writing `println!` panics if it encounters an error, and this
 includes the broken pipe error from a head command.
 See `https://github.com/BurntSushi/advent-of-code/issues/17`.
 For an example of tolerating a broken pipe, see